 Our coaching journey is supported by British Athletics’ coaching qualifications.

 The Event Group Coach Award is made up of two component parts, an online learning component and a single integration day.
 Candidates embarking on this course must do so in the knowledge that the online learning component requires a significant time commitment.

-The online learning component allows coaches to work through the programme at their own pace.
+The online learning component allows coaches to work through this sprinting and hurdles coaching programme at their own pace.
 A thorough understanding of the material is essential to be successful on this programme and so to ensure all material is understood candidates are required to take a short multiple-choice test at the end of each module.
 While the total number of modules varies among event groups there are roughly 25 in total.
 It is expected that the online learning component will take around 25-30 hours or 4-5 days of total study time to complete.

 The single integration day allows coaches to come together to discuss how the information they have studied online can be integrated into a training plan for athletes at the event group stage of the athlete development pathway.
 There is no practical assessment as coaches are already qualified to coach unsupervised.

-Topics covered within the Event Group Coach online programme:
+Topics covered within the Event Group Sprint and Hurdles Coaching online programme:

 Training organisation and decision-making